DittmannAxel/AIControlledByYou/blogposts/phi4sqlui/README.md

 Overall, this repository serves as a standalone demonstration of how to keep your operations local—querying locally, visualizing locally, and relying on a local LLM model.
 It ensures data privacy and control, fitting nicely as a supplemental resource for the related blog post.

 1. env_example.txt
-   Descritpion:
+Description:
 Fill in your values and rename it to .env -> to store your secrets

 2. requirenments.txt
-    Descritpion:
+Description:
 use pip install -r requirements.txt